Neonnaut/Neonnaut.github.io/README.md

 > A generator for interlinear glosses

-This is an input/output gnerator for alligning linguistic interlinear gloss, for the purposes of conlanging.
+This is an input/output generator for aligning linguistic interlinear gloss, for the purposes of conlanging.
 There are several markup options for displaying on different websites.

 Refer to the following documents: